 Application of sensors to assess environmental and situational awareness in marine and maritime contexts increases continuously.
-The Marine Perception research group is dedicated towards research and development of intelligent sensors and systems, applicable in oceanic or other aquatic environments.
+The Marine Perception research department is dedicated towards research and development of intelligent sensors and systems, applicable in oceanic or other aquatic environments.
 A focus area is the automated detection and classification of marine hazards by means of optical-physical sensor networks.
 Methods, techniques and tools are adapted and improved enabling the autarkical analysis of multi-sensor data.
 Fusion of image-based and hyperspectral Information leads to high-dimensional situational awareness that allows for a unique perception of the overall situation, a foundation for targeted, adaptive courses of action of autonomous systems.

 Fields of application include all aspects of marine technology (offshore renewables, offshore oil & gas, polar technology, maritime safety engineering, marine research technology and environmental protection); further application areas are linked to monitoring of production processes and environmental situations of business areas that interfere with aquatic media (e.g. water supply, aquaculture, sewage water control or cleaning).
-The research group closely interacts with the Center for Marine Sensors at University Oldenburg.
+The research department closely interacts with the Center for Marine Sensors at University Oldenburg.

 Phone: +49 421 17845 4711

 Fax: +49 441 36116 109